Migrating a cPanel Reseller Hosting Account

 - Click File > Save to save your changes.

 Visit the web site via your browser and if it loads without errors then it is safe to change the nameservers for the domain name to the new ones.
 If you are using private nameservers complete the migration for all web sites and after that just change the IP’s of your nameservers to the new ones.
-Make sure to allow at least 48 hours for DNS propogation and do not cancel your old account quickly.
-Sometimes DNS propogation may take up to 72 hours and terminating the old account will result in downtime.
+Make sure to allow at least 48 hours for DNS propagation and do not cancel your old account quickly.
+Sometimes DNS propagation may take up to 72 hours and terminating the old account will result in downtime.